Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 There are three ways to obtain your vaccination record:

-3. Request a card from the place where you received your vaccine dose(s).
-If you received your dose(s) at the Northampton Health Department we ask staff to work on new card requests during clinic days each week and we mail them.
+4. Request a handwritten card from the place where you received your vaccine dose(s).
+If you received your dose(s) at the Northampton Health Department we ask staff to work on new card requests during clinics each week and we mail them.
 We will try to accommodate you as soon as possible.
 Please know that we receive many requests for lost cards and this can take a week or more to get to you.
-To request a handwritten card, please send email with your name, date of birth, mailing address, and phone number (in case we have questions) OR call Public Health Nurse Kate Kelly and leave a message with this information at 413-587-1216.
+To request a handwritten card, please send email with your name, date of birth, mailing address, and phone number (in case we have questions) to firstname.lastname@example.org OR call Public Health Nurse Kate Kelly and leave a message with this information at 413-587-1216.